informedcitizenry/6502.Net/README.md

 ## General Features
 ### Mathematical and Numerical Expressions

 Integral constants can be expressed as decimal, hexadecimal, and binary.
-Decimal numbers are written as is, hex are prefixed with a `$` and binary are prefixed with a `%`.
+Decimal numbers are written as is, while hex numbers are prefixed with a `$` and binary numbers are prefixed with a `%`.
 Constant characters are enclosed in single-quotes:
 ```
             65490 = 65490
             $ffd2 = 65490